Before you learn to trade in the stock market first, you have to know what Stock Market is. And before that, you have to know about what a Market is.

 The LTP meaning resides in its variations, as the LTP of stock varies throughout its lifetime.
 In the above image, Reliance stock LTP is 2026.95.
 If anybody wants to buy at that particular time when it shows LTP as 2026.95 then they should buy at 2026.95 only (Market Price).
 If you want to buy a share at price lesser than 2026.95, you can place an order.
 But your order gets executed when LTP comes to your offered price.

 The total of all the shares of a particular company bought and sold in a particular trading session is termed as the Total Traded Quantity (TTQ) of that company.
 It is also referred to as the Volume of trade of that stock or Traded Volumes of that Stock.
 The total LTQ of Reliance is 20 at 2026.95 LTP as shown in the above pic.

 What is LTT?

-The last traded time shows when a particular share or contract was last bought or sold.
+The Last Traded Time (LTT) means when a particular share or contract was last bought or sold.
 It helps traders know the demand for a particular share on a particular day.

 What is Volume?

-Volume is defined as, “the number of shares or contracts traded in a security or an entire market during a given period of time.”
-Volume is the number of shares or contracts traded in a security or an entire market during a given period of time.
+Volume is the number of shares or contracts traded in a security or an entire market during a given time.
+Volume is the number of shares or contracts traded in a security or an entire market during a given period.
 Seen in the above pic.
 Reliance total volume is 27,77,624.

 What is Open price, Close price, High and Low price of the shares?